Acide urique | Clinique Omicron Québec

-An acute gout attack, characterized by sudden, severe joint pain accompanied by marked swelling, warmth, and redness of the affected joint, with or without fever, requires prompt medical consultation to confirm the diagnosis, rule out septic arthritis, and initiate effective anti-inflammatory treatment.
-Septic arthritis on top of microcrystalline arthropathy can threaten joint integrity without rapid antibiotic treatment.
+An acute gout attack manifested by sudden onset of intense joint pain, accompanied by marked swelling, heat and redness of the affected joint, with or without fever, requires prompt medical consultation to confirm the diagnosis, exclude septic arthritis and institute effective anti-inflammatory treatment.
+Septic arthritis in microcrystalline arthropathy can threaten joint integrity in the absence of prompt antibiotic treatment.

-Normal uricemia values vary by sex, age, and the laboratory performing the assay.
+Normal uricemia values vary according to sex, age and the laboratory performing the assay.
 Results can be expressed in micromoles per liter (µmol/L) or milligrams per deciliter (mg/dL), with a conversion factor of 59.5 between the two units.

 | Population | Normal values (µmol/L) | Normal values (mg/dL) | Comments |